ASR01/amazon_reviews/readme.md

 ## Docker

-With the Dockerfile included a full functional container container has been uploaded to Docker Hub.
+With the Dockerfile included a full functional container has been uploaded to Docker Hub under the following address.

 [To Docker Container](https://hub.docker.com/repository/docker/reeavsr/amz_rev)